zonemaster/zonemaster/docs/internal-documentation/distrib-testing/Debian-Preparation.md

    ```
 4. Follow the
 [link](https://github.com/dotse/zonemaster-engine/blob/develop/docs/Installation.md#installation-on-debian)
-until step 3. *Do not install Zonemaster::LDNS*
+until step 3. *Do not install Zonemaster::LDNS and also the binary packages.
+The
+binary packages are installed while installing LDNS*

 5. Install Zonemaster Engine